close

 Prerequisites

-A degree in a healthcare discipline (or equivalent) & have a recognised professional qualification
+A degree in a healthcare discipline (or equivalent) and in addition have a recognised professional qualification plus:

 and

-Current clinical experience of a minimum of 1 year full time or equivalent in a clinical setting with access to patients with chronic skin conditions.
+Current clinical experience of a minimum of 1 year full time (or equivalent) in a clinical setting with access to patients with long term skin conditions

 Level